Australia–Timor-Leste spying scandal: International Court of Justice

-On 4 March 2014, in response to an East Timorese request for the indication of provisional measures, the International Court of Justice (ICJ) ordered Australia not to interfere with communications between East Timor and its legal advisors in the arbitral proceedings and related matters.
+On 4 March 2014, in response to an East Timorese request for the indication of provisional measures, the International Court of Justice (ICJ) ordered Australia not to interfere with communications between Timor-Leste and its legal advisors in the arbitral proceedings and related matters.
 The case was officially removed from ICJ's case list on 12 June 2015 after Timor-Leste confirmed that Australia had handed back its property.
 The Timor-Leste representative stated that "[f]ollowing the return of the seized documents and data by Australia on 12 May 2015, Timor-Leste [has] successfully achieved the purpose of its Application to the Court, namely the return of Timor-Leste’s rightful property, and therefore implicit recognition by Australia that its actions were in violation of Timor-Leste’s sovereign rights".

 Permanent Court of Arbitration

-In 2013, East Timor launched a case at the Permanent Court of Arbitration in The Hague to withdraw from a gas treaty that it had signed with Australia on the grounds that ASIS had bugged the East Timorese cabinet room in Dili in 2004.
+In 2013, Timor-Leste launched a case at the Permanent Court of Arbitration in The Hague to withdraw from a gas treaty that it had signed with Australia on the grounds that ASIS had bugged the East Timorese cabinet room in Dili in 2004.

-In April 2016, East Timor began proceedings in the Permanent Court of Arbitration under UNCLOS over the sea border it shares with Australia.
+In April 2016, Timor-Leste began proceedings in the Permanent Court of Arbitration under UNCLOS over the sea border it shares with Australia.
 The Australian Department of Foreign Affairs and Trade released a statement condemning the move, which it said was contrary to the previous treaties it had lawfully signed and implemented.
-East Timor believed much of the Greater Sunrise oil field fell under its territory and that it had lost $US5 billion to Australian companies as a result of the treaty it was disputing.
+Timor-Leste believed much of the Greater Sunrise oil field fell under its territory and that it had lost $US5 billion to Australian companies as a result of the treaty it was disputing.
 Hearings before the court commenced on 29 August 2016.
 The court dismissed Australia's claim that it did not have jurisdiction to hear the case on 26 September 2016.

-In early 2017, East Timor withdrew the case against Australia after the Australian Government agreed to renegotiate.
-In 2018, the parties signed a new agreement that was far more favourable to East Timor which is now expected to reap between 70% and 80% of total revenue.
+In early 2017, Timor-Leste withdrew the case against Australia after the Australian government agreed to renegotiate.
+In 2018, the parties signed a new agreement that was far more favourable to Timor-Leste which is now expected to reap between 70% and 80% of total revenue.